matthewedwardsinternship/red_black_tree/README.md

 1. All nodes are either red or black.
 2. The root node is always black.
 3. The children of a red node are always black.
-4. Every node with at least one null child must have the same number of black ancestor nodes.
+4. Every node with at least one null child must have the same number of black ancestor nodes (including itself).

 Link to demonstration: